Dilwala

-Dilwala is a 2013 romantic drama Kannada film directed by Anil Kumar (Dilwala Anil).
+Dilwala is a 2013 Indian Kannada-language romantic drama film directed by Anil Kumar (Dilwala Anil).
 The film stars Sumanth Shailendra and Radhika Pandit.
-Shailendra Babu is producing this film which is backed with Arjun Janya's music and Sudhakar's cinematography.
+Shailendra Babu produced the film.
+The musical score is by Arjun Janya and the cinematographer was Sudhakar's cinematography.

-Shot at the scenic locales of Bangalore, Mysore, Ooty and Dubai for two songs, the film speaks about a campus romance between a village farmer girl and a rich brat boy.
-The film received average response from the critics and performed above average at the box-office with the first weekend collections of up to 3.7crores.
+Shot at scenic locales in Bangalore, Mysore, Ooty and Dubai for two songs, the film speaks about a campus romance between a village farmer girl and a rich brat boy.
+The film received average response from the critics.